worflor/woflo-petsplus-mod/docs/features/stimulus.md

 This creates a living emotional simulation.
 Your pets aren't scripted—they're responding to *you* and their world.

-## Why It Feels Different

-Traditional Minecraft pets are simple: tame them, they follow you, they teleport if too far away.
-That's it.

-Pets+ pets actually respond to their world:

-- They're idle when nothing's happening (no background processing)
-- They react instantly to events
-- The same event feels different depending on context
-- They remember what happens and learn from it*
-- They share emotions and stories with packmates*

 ## Context Is Everything

 The same event triggers different emotions depending on the situation.
 Your pet doesn't just react to *what* happens—they react to *how* it happens.